 The system is administered by the Ministry of Primary and Secondary Education, with all instruction conducted in Bahasa Indonesia.
 Islamic schools, known as Madrasah, run a parallel structure under the Ministry of Religious Affairs and follow the same grade levels: Madrasah Ibtidaiyah (MI), Madrasah Tsanawiyah (MTs), and Madrasah Aliyah (MA) correspond to SD, SMP, and SMA respectively.

 Foreign nationals cannot legally enrol in standard Indonesian national schools (Sekolah Nasional).
-This is not an informal barrier; it is a regulatory requirement.
+This is a regulatory requirement, not an informal barrier.
 Expat children must attend an SPK school, the formal designation for institutions that use a foreign curriculum and employ foreign teachers under a government cooperation framework.
 Since 2014, this category has replaced the older labels of "international school" and "national plus school."
 In practice, the international schools that most expat families in Jakarta consider fall under the SPK designation.

 Sekolah Nasional Plus schools occupy a middle ground.
 They typically blend an Indonesian curriculum with some English-medium instruction and additional subjects, and they are primarily designed for Indonesian students seeking stronger language skills.
-Foreign nationals may sometimes attend these, but the legal position requires checking with the specific school and relevant authorities, and they do not follow international qualification frameworks such as IGCSE or A Level.
+Foreign nationals may sometimes attend these, but the legal position needs checking school by school, and they do not follow international qualification frameworks such as IGCSE or A Level.

 The School Calendar and Age Cutoffs

 The Indonesian national school year starts in mid-July and ends in mid-June, running in two semesters divided by a short break in late December.
-This is the opposite rhythm from British and northern hemisphere international schools, which typically run September to June or August to June.
-For families arriving from the UK or Australia, this creates a practical challenge at enrolment: if a child turns seven in August, the national system would have placed them in a different grade than a British school would.
+That is roughly six weeks ahead of British and northern hemisphere international schools, which typically run September to June or August to June.
+The catch at enrolment: a child who turns seven in August would sit in a different grade in the national system than in a British school.

 Indonesia uses 1 July as its age cutoff for school entry, meaning a child must be six by 1 July to begin Grade 1 in that school year.
 England uses 1 September.
-A child born in July or August will sit in different year groups depending on which system is being used as the reference point.
+A child born in July or August will sit in different year groups depending on the system.
 Most Jakarta international schools align their academic calendars and age cutoffs to match their home-country systems, so a British school will use September as the reference and may not move a child to an older year group simply because the Indonesian calendar would.

 Kurikulum Merdeka: The Current National Curriculum